How to kill bed bugs yourself

 This guide is over 4000 words long.
 If you would like to take a deep dive, feel free to read the whole thing.
-If not, here are the 3 most important steps to follow:
+If not, it can be boiled down to three simple steps to effectively and permanently kill bed bugs on your own.
+Here are the 3 most important steps to follow:

 |Get rid of bedbugs!||Image||Product||How to use||Learn more|

 |Step 1||Bed bug interceptors||Isolate your bed from the floor with bed bug interceptors||Check price|

 |Step 2||Bedbug-proof mattress cover||Use a bed lock system to kill bed bugs already in the bed||Check price|

 |Step 3||CimeXa dessicant||Use a safe desiccant like CimeXa to kill bed bugs elsewhere||Check price|